Jeremy Peña: 2022: Gold Glove Award, ALCS MVP, and World Series MVP

 Over the 2022 regular season, Peña batted .253./289/.426 with 132 hits, 22 home runs, 63 RBIs, 72 runs scored, 11 stolen bases, 22 walks, 135 strikeouts, and had the lowest walk/strikeout ratio in the majors (0.16).
 He tied Correa for the franchise rookie record for most home runs by a shortstop.
 Peña also ranked second in home runs, fourth in hits, and fifth in runs scored and RBIs among major league rookies.
 He had the fastest sprint speed on the Astros, at 29.4 feet per second.

 On defense, Peña ranked second in the American League (AL) in Defensive Wins Above Replacement (2.4, dWAR), third in the AL in errors committed (19), and third among AL shortstops in total zone runs (8).
 He played 134 games at shortstop, starting 132 of them.
 He was graded 15 defensive runs better than “average” at shortstop.

-Making his postseason debut in the American League Division Series (ALDS), Peña singled to precede a Yordan Álvarez game-winning home run in both of the first two games.
-The third game—which featured a postsesason-record 17 scoreless innings—was decided by Peña's home run in the top of the 18th inning off Penn Murfee.
+Making his postseason debut in the American League Division Series (ALDS), Peña singled to precede a Yordan Alvarez game-winning home run in both of the first two games.
+The third game—which featured a postseason-record 17 scoreless innings—was decided by Peña's home run in the top of the 18th inning off Penn Murfee.
 His first career home run on the postseason stage, it thus concluded the longest shutout game in postseason history, 1–0, and clinched an ALDS sweep for Houston.
 Peña was named the Most Valuable Player (MVP) of the American League Championship Series (ALCS), hitting .353 with two home runs in the Astros' four-game sweep of the New York Yankees.
-In Game 5 of the World Series, he homered off Noah Syndergaard to become the first rookie shortstop to hit a home run in World Series play.
+In Game 5 of the World Series, he homered off Noah Syndergaard of the Phillies to become the first rookie shortstop to hit a home run in World Series play.
 The Astros won the World Series in six games, and Peña became the third rookie ever to be named the World Series MVP.
-He also become the first American League (AL) player–and ninth overall–to win both LCS and WS MVP honors in the same year.
+He also became the first American League (AL) player–and ninth overall–to win both LCS and WS MVP honors in the same year.

+2023

+On July 29, 2023, Peña doubled among two hits and collected a career-best four RBI to lead an Astros' season-high scoring output in a 17–4 win over the Tampa Bay Rays.
+Peña's five hits on August 27 established a career-high, greatly contributing to a 17–4 win over the Detroit Tigers, including a franchise record-tying 25 hits.
+In the 2023 regular season, Peña played in a career-high 150 games, and also had career-highs with 152 hits, 81 runs scored, 32 doubles, 13 stolen bases, and 43 walks.
+He batted .263/.324/.381 in 634 plate appearances.
+On defense, he ranked second among AL shortstops with 150 games played, ranked first in putouts (200), assists (362), double plays turned (89), and third in errors (14).
+Peña struggled during the Astros playoff run, batting .200 with only one RBI in 11 games.